 This is a service that is shaped by a historic understanding of Christian worship and that uses music from various church formats and cultures.
 Students will have opportunity to lead in various ways and will hear sermons from local ministers in the Baylor community and beyond.

-Callings & Career Chapels are designed around the intersection of academic study and Christian formation.
+These chapel experiences are designed around the intersection of academic study and Christian formation.
 These chapels allow students to learn spiritual practices and vocational stewardship with those who share their fields of study.
 Participants can select a chapel that connects to their major or department.
 These chapels meet at various times and locations throughout the week and involve Baylor faculty, staff and sometimes other professionals to provide instruction and practices.

-CHA 1087-120 The Examined Life of the Healing Professions
+CHA 1087-120 Faith & Healing Professions

 CHA 1087-122 Contemporary Challenges of Nursing